• Skip to primary navigation

 Servings:7 - 8 Servings

 Simple ingredients come together in this flavor packed Quinoa Tabbouleh Salad with Chickpeas.
-A portable, make ahead salad for lunches, picnics, light dinners or to share at potlucks. vegan + gluten free
+A portable, make ahead salad for lunches, picnics, light dinners or to share at potlucks.
+This recipe is vegetarian, vegan and gluten free.

 Ingredients